radicle-dev/heartwood/radicle-cli/examples/rad-issue.md

 It will now show in the list of issues assigned to us.

 ```
-$ rad issue
+$ rad issue list --assigned
 de81d97d7fe07a80bfb339200c6af862d4526b6a "flux capacitor underpowered" z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi
 ```

-Note: this can always be undone with the 'unassign' subcommand.
+Note: this can always be undone with the `unassign` subcommand.

 ```
 $ rad unassign de81d97d7fe07a80bfb339200c6af862d4526b6a z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi